 - (often initial capital letter) Slang: Extremely Disparaging and Offensive.

 - A contemptuous term used to refer to a French person or a person of French descent.

-There is one thing that every Englishman knows, and its our history with the French.
+There is one thing that every Englishman knows, and it’s our history with the French.
 We’ve been friends, enemies, and everything in between.
-As a result French words, and words pertaining to the French have made their way into the English language.
+As a result, French words, and words pertaining to the French have made their way into the English language.

 So it could be that people are simply saying that ‘to frog’ is extremely disparaging.

 And why is this the most likely answer?
 Well, two things.
 Firstly the term ‘frog’ to talk about a Frenchman would have been on everyone’s lips.
-Not becouse we were at war with France, but because France had just stopped being at war with us, and suddenly we were friends.
-In an effort to use common language, its likely they reused the term ‘frog’ to no longer mean a Frenchman, and as a result used its original meaning, disparaging.
+Not because we were at war with France, but because France had just stopped being at war with us, and suddenly we were friends.
+In an effort to use a common language, it’s likely they reused the term ‘frog’ to no longer mean a Frenchman, and as a result, used its original meaning, disparaging.
 Whilst this did change some 200 years later, by then it was likely in the common vocabulary for stitchers.
 Interesting at this time most stitchers and embroiderers were men, specifically those in the military, who would have fought then fought alongside the French.

 The second reason?
 There simply isn’t a better alternative.
-No one really knows the origin of the term, but for now, the best we can work out, is its simply an obscure use of the word ‘frog’ which is no longer remembered.
+No one really knows the origin of the term, but for now, the best we can work out is its simply an obscure use of the word ‘frog’ which is no longer remembered.